-Keep-Alive Memory Power
+Keep-Alive Memory (KAM) Power

-The electronic engine and transmission control modules require battery power to be supplied at all times to maintain the keep-alive memory.
+The electronic engine and/or transmission control modules and the HVTB BECM require low battery voltage (12 volt) to be supplied at all times to maintain the keep-alive memory (KAM).
 Keep this in mind when installing load disconnect switches or solenoids.